Are you ready to earn your online nursing degree?

 When interacting with patients, identifying abuse and neglect is an important aspect of nursing assessment.
 Whether human trafficking or another form of abuse and neglect, the nurse plays a pivotal role as a frontline advocate who bears the legal and ethical responsibility to document and report what is observed or perceived.

-Many survivors of Elder Abuse Suspicion Index.
+When assessing for elder abuse, the nurse may choose to use an assessment tool, such as the Elder Abuse Suspicion Index.
 This index directs the clinician to ask the following questions of the patient while noting that a positive response to at least one question has a sensitivity of 47% and specificity of 75% for elder abuse.

 - Has anyone prevented you from getting food, clothes, medication, glasses, hearing aids or medical care or from being with people you wanted to be with?